 After college, I moved to New York City’s Little Italy and pursued my dream of being an actor.
 I had no work so I found a landlord who also gave me a waitressing job.
-I was cast in a lot of off off off Broadway plays, all the while scraping for subway tokens at the bottom of my purse.
+I was cast in a lot of off off-off-Broadway plays, all the while scraping for subway tokens at the bottom of my purse.
 I learned about tasting across the street from my apartment from Louie, the owner of the famous cheese store Di Palo’s, and I learned about business at my corporate temp jobs, and three years at an investment bank.
 I became an assistant director at a gallery in Soho.
-Later, I worked for 10 years as an associate producer in the corporate arena for national meetings, broadcasts, webcasts and videos.
+Later, I worked for 10 years as an associate producer in the corporate arena for national meetings, broadcasts, webcasts, and videos.

 One weekend, I took a solo performance workshop in Brooklyn, where I developed a performance act that entailed me reading a recipe for linguine and clams from the back of a can of tomatoes, with Mae West singing in the background and a little Roland Barthes thrown in for good measure.
 I called it “food burlesque.”

-Then, like a lightening bolt, I saw my life story as dominated by food, and became curious about the stories behind what we eat, and how food can serve as a lens through which to explore history and culture.
+Then, like a lightning bolt, I saw my life story as dominated by food, and became curious about the stories behind what we eat, and how food can serve as a lens through which to explore history and culture.
 And so, in 2010, I started a blog called Foodie Fatale, often exploring Connecticut, where I had recently returned to live.
 A few months later, I wrote for an independent newspaper called The New Haven Advocate.
 And within a few more months, The New Haven Register, Connecticut Magazine and Yankee Magazine.
-Five years later, I’ve written for The Washington Post, Saveur, The Boston Globe and Parade Magazine, among others.
+Later, The Washington Post, Saveur, The Boston Globe and Parade Magazine, among others.
 Along the way, I produced and hosted an NPR radio pilot Foodie Fatale, with guest Roadfood’s Michael Stern, and have been a guest on a variety of radio and TV programs.
 Throughout it all, I have loved meeting and interviewing people for the stories I’ve written.
 I am continually delighted by the unexpected things I discover.